-Welcome to the Deaprtment of Foreign Languages and Literatures!
-The department contributes to the liberal education of all students by helping them to improve their ability to communicate with and understand other cultures in an increasingly interdependent world.
+Welcome to the Department of Foreign Languages and Literatures!
+The department contributes to the liberal arts education of all students by helping them to improve their ability to communicate with and understand other cultures in an increasingly interdependent world.
 The study of foreign languages provides students with additional basic knowledge of their own language, allows them to escape a narrow, monolingual view of the world, and offers them the opportunity to develop proficiency in a second or third language.

 The department offers a major in Foreign Languages and Literature with concentrations in French, German, Russian, and Spanish.
 This new major requires that students complete nine credits in a study-abroad program.
 Qualified majors will receive aid to help them fulfill this requirement (see Grants and Scholarships).
 Minors are also available in those four languages.